mikalv/awesome-qt-qml/README.md

 * [aqt-cassowary](https://github.com/Ableton/aqt-cassowary) - Aqt.Cassowary (pronounced like Acute Cassowary) is a Qt plugin that allows you to run a incremental linear constraint solver in QML applications, providing a declarative interface that fits naturally in the QML programming model.
 * [qml-colorpicker](https://github.com/rshest/qml-colorpicker) - A basic colorpicker control made in Qt Quick/QML.
 * [qmltooltip](https://github.com/bobbaluba/qmltooltip) - A simple tooltip system for QML.
+* [QML-Code-editor](https://github.com/andeplane/QML-Code-editor) - A simple code editor using QML and c++.
+* [QmlPrinter](https://github.com/tanelipe/QmlPrinter) - Simple Qt component which allows user to print out a QML view from C++.

 ## Multimedia
 * [QtAv](https://github.com/wang-bin/QtAV) - A multimedia playback framework based on Qt and FFmpeg to write a player easily.